fbpx

 You’ll have to prove all of the above in order to recover damages from a premises liability case, which can be extremely difficult without a good lawyer.

-Property owners have a certain duty of care regarding what is expected of them when managing their property, and premises liability lawsuits revolve around whether or not the defendant breached their duty of care or not.
+Property owners must manage their property with a certain duty of care.
+Premises liability lawsuits focus on whether the defendant breached this duty of care.
 To make that decision, juries consider many factors, such as:

 • The likelihood that any given person would approach, come onto or use the property in the same way as you